 - Always Wash Your Hands: Use soap and water that has been boiled or disinfected. - Boil Water Notice: If a boil water notice is in effect for your area, take precautions, even if you have a private well.
-If you are unsure if your water is safe, drink commercially bottled water. - Boiling Water: Maintain a rolling boil for one minute to remove bacteria.
-Disinfecting Water: Mix eight drops of plain, unscented bleach per gallon of water and let stand for 30 minutes.
+If you are unsure if your water is safe, drink commercially bottled water. - Disinfecting Water: Mix eight drops of plain, unscented bleach per gallon of water and let stand for 30 minutes.
 If water is still cloudy, repeat process. - Infection and Floodwater: Raw sewage may be present in floodwater.
 Keep open cuts and sores clean and apply antibiotic ointment after cleaning.
-See a doctor if the wound develops redness, swelling, or drainage. - Children and Floodwater: Children should not play in floodwater.
-If toys have been touched by • floodwater, disinfect them by using 1/4 cup bleach in one gallon of clean water.
+See a doctor if the wound develops redness, swelling or drainage. - Children and Floodwater: Children should not play in floodwater.
+If toys have been touched by floodwater, disinfect them by using 1⁄4 cup bleach in one gallon of clean water.
 Let stand for at least 30 minutes and air dry.